 We are targeting a residual chlorine level of 0.7 parts per million (ppm).
 This will vary in the system depending on distance and location in the network.
-The Drinking Water Standards allow a range residual chlorine in the reticulation from a minimum 0.2 parts per million up to 1.5 ppm.
+The Drinking Water Standards allow residual chlorine in the reticulation to range from a minimum 0.2 parts per million up to 1.5 ppm.

 How much is in a public swimming pool?

 A public swimming pool typically has in the order of 10 times more chlorine than the water supply reticulation.

 Is Council testing chlorine levels at different points across the systems?